Cavers, Scottish Borders: Cavers Castle

 In 12th-13th centuries the castle was possessed by the Baliols, but in 1352-3 passed to William, Lord Douglas, with the barony, by grant of Kind David II.
 In 1511, King James IV granted a new charter to James Douglas for the town and lands of Cavers including the castle, manor and mill.
 The castle in this charter probably refers to the existing tower and this is again mentioned in a charter of 1576.

 The tower was subsequently modernised and the removal of a vault above the first floor in 1890 revealed a fine 13th Century piscina-niche.
-This feature appeared to be in its original position, indicating that part of the tower wall is older than the tower itself.
-This may be a vestige of the Baliol castle.
+This feature is commonly said to be in its original position, indicating that part of the tower wall is older than the tower itself, but photographs predating the baronial works show that there was a window at this location previously.
+This is not a vestige of a Baliol castle, but was most likely removed from Melrose Abbey.

 The upper two storeys were altered in 17th century and an extension was added to the tower on its north side from 1750, such that between 1750 and 1884 a classical mansion was formed known as Cavers House.
 This had a symmetrical seven bay front, which faced east and a three windowed semi-circle at the centre.